nofelmahmood/Seam/README.md

 * <b>GreaterModifiedDateWins</b>

 This is the default.
-Record with the greater modified date is considered to the true record.
+Record with the greater modified date is considered to be the true record.

 * <b>UserTellsWhichWins</b>